 How are we funded?

 Members pay subscriptions to cover the costs of running the choir.
 These include the hire of rehearsal space, musical director fees, sheet music, insurance and membership of other organisations.
-Subscription rates on a sliding scale are £60 (waged), £35 (low waged) and £12 (unwaged), payable three times a year at the start of each term.
+Subscription rates on a sliding scale are £70 (waged), £40 (low waged) and £12 (unwaged), payable three times a year at the start of each term.
 It is also possible to pay half a term at a time.
-New members are charged £1 per week for three weeks while they decide if they want to join.
 We sometimes charge other organisations for our performances.
 Bookings can be arranged by contacting Veronica on 0116 2703143.

 How are we organised?

 Red Leicester operates democratically, with a Management Committee, a Repertoire Meeting, and an Annual General Meeting.
 Meetings are open to all members and minutes are always available.
 We have a constitution, which is available on request.